asingh272024S/asingh272024S.github.io/docs/index.md

 ## Degree Audit Reporting System
+A Degree Audit Report provides a detailed report of a student's progress towards their degree.
 The Degree Audit Reporting System (DARS) is a system that allows students to understand their progress towards their degree.
 It allows users to track their progress by describing the classes they have taken, their GPAs and classes they need to take to get their degree.
+The system will generate a personalized audit based on your major and academic records, giving you an overview of your progress toward graduation.

 ### Running Your DARS Audit
 Under the "Hokie SPA" tab, select "DARS and Hokie GPS - Graduation Plan for Success."
 This will bring you to a new page where you can access your degree audit.
 ![Screenshot 2025-03-27 112448dars](https://hackmd.io/_uploads/rk6LAkXpkx.png)

 Once there, click the maroon "Run Audit" button.
-The system will generate a personalized audit based on your major and academic records, giving you an overview of your progress toward graduation.

 ![Screenshot 2025-03-25 114334](https://hackmd.io/_uploads/rkcVyLlTkl.png)